mohamedaminebennasr/ollama/README.md

 #Install deepseek-r1 by using the UI open-webui

-# To start your backed app.py
+#To start your backend app.py

 uvicorn app:app --host 0.0.0.0 --port 8000 --reload